 You need a wide network of people who will tell you about opportunities or will introduce you to people who will be able to help you.

-If you want featuring on the platforms like Steam, Xbox, Playstation, Nintendo you need to reach out to the developer partner teams on those platforms.
+If you want featuring on the platforms like Steam, Xbox, PlayStation, Nintendo you need to reach out to the developer partner teams on those platforms.

 I cannot emphasize this enough.
 Most of your exposure will come from partnering with people who have bigger audiences than you and they let you in to share your game.
 But they need to know you are a good person before they will do that.